UB-Mannheim/sci-work-course/doc/faq.md

 When the `\includegraphics` gives an error for your picture and tells you that no bounding box is found, then you can either
 * use another image or image format
-* mention explicitely the bounding box in LaTeX, i.e. for an image named `pic.jpg` with width 1280 and height 960:
+* mention explicitly the bounding box in LaTeX, i.e. for an image named `pic.jpg` with width 1280 and height 960:
 ```latex
 \includegraphics[bb=0 0 1280 960]{pic.jpg}